strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/webpack-aliases-removed.md

 ### Notes

 - If you encounter issues with third-party plugins, we recommend opening an issue on the respective plugin's repository.
-Encourage them to add their dependencies to their `package.json` file to resolve compatibility issues.
+Encourage the plugin maintainers to add their dependencies to their `package.json` file to resolve compatibility issues.

 - If you encounter issues with local plugins, you can fix them by amending the `resolve` option in your chosen bundler.